 Failure to comply with any of the set rules and regulations can result in a number of actions including ticketing, towing and disciplinary action.
-In addition, violations of JFA parking regulations can result in the revocation of campus parking privileges with no refunds of the parking fee.
+In addition, violations of JFA parking regulations can result in the revocation of campus parking privileges.